narula/narula.github.io/_posts/2026-04-03-bitcoin-and-quantum-computing.md

 What are you doing about it?

 *Edit*: A previous version of this post mistakenly cited the Google paper as saying "there is a 10% likelihood of a CRQC (can break a Bitcoin ECDSA or Schnorr key with reasonable likelihood in 9 minutes) by 2029 (A=.1)."
-That's been corrected above; the Google paper did not make this claim, an author on the paper did.
+That's been corrected above; the Google paper did not make this claim, an author on the paper did for 2030.
+Thanks to [@UnseenNight](https://x.com/unseennight) for pointing this out!

 # Acknowledgements